How to colour your hair at home like a pro

 We know, it's annoying.
 But any time you colour your hair at home, you must complete a patch test; it’s super important, as even if you’ve used at home hair colour before and had no reaction, each formula is different, and you could react to any of the ingredients.
 Additionally, your skin has the ability to develop an allergy over time, even if you’ve been fine in the past.
 An allergic reaction can consist of itchy skin or even blisters on your scalp, so it’s really important to do a patch test to avoid these.
 Read our blog post here that shows you step-by-step how to complete one.

-It’s a really good idea to complete a strand test, too, if it's your first time using a new colour.
+It’s a really good idea to complete a hair dye strand test too, if it's your first time using a new colour.
 This essentially means either cutting a small piece of hair to colour, or by colouring a little, inconspicuous part in the back where it won’t be seen, before committing to colouring.
 This will ensure you like the end result before you commit!

 Included in your Josh Wood Colour kit you’ll find a sachet of barrier cream, something that you may not be familiar with, as it doesn’t often come in at home colouring kits.
 This cream can be used around the hairline to avoid getting colour on the skin, to make the process of washing off easier.
 But be aware, it is a barrier – so although we recommend taking it as close to the hairline as possible, if you get it onto your hair, the colour will not take, and that particular section of hair will not be covered.
 We would recommend applying a thin layer around your face, base of the neck, and – Josh’s tip – on the top of the ears.
 You’ll find the sachet is very generous, but you only need to use a small amount!

-You should use a good, wide toothed comb to brush out your hair beforehand; smooth hair means you won’t get clumps of colour or missed patches.
+You should use a good, wide toothed hair sectioning comb to brush out your hair beforehand; smooth hair means you won’t get clumps of colour or missed patches.
 Then, split your hair into a ‘hot cross bun’ fashion, i.e., four sections.
 When you begin to colour, you should endeavour to keep your sections neat, so that it’s easy to keep track of what parts have been coloured and what haven’t.
-To section the hair as you go along, you can use the comb, or even just the tip of the colour bottle.
+To section the hair with hair sectioning clips as you go along, you can use the comb, or even just the tip of the colour bottle.

 Josh personally recommends using the ‘dotting method’ when applying colour.
 Practically this means squeezing the bottle and dotting the colour on in a line along your section parting, and then rubbing the dots in to your roots for maximum coverage.